BatGap Logo

 Rick: Yeah.
 Okay.
 So you don’t see yourself in any kind of a teaching role at this stage in your life or anything like that?

 David: For me, it’s like I’m living the life, and what am I being called to do?
-And I’m being called to write, so I’m writing, and seeing where life goes.
+I’m being called to write, so I’m writing, and seeing where life goes.

 Rick: Yeah.

 David: And it goes in interesting directions.
-I’m making choices and decisions like any householder, but at the same time there’s this deeper flow that’s coming through my life that is taking it in directions that are not planned or whatever.
+I’m making choices and decisions like any householder, but at the same time, there’s this deeper flow that’s coming through my life that is taking it in directions that are not planned or whatever.
 It’s just surprising.
 I now live on the island, and various things have shifted that I didn’t anticipate.

 Rick: You’ll be speaking at the SAND conference.
 David and I are both going to be sharing the same time block at the Science and Nonduality conference in late October.
 First I’ll speak, and then I’ll introduce David, and then he’ll speak.
 We each have about 40 minutes or so.